Types of bullying

 - breaking secrets, gossiping, criticising clothes and personalities.

-Cyberbullying (click to expand)
+Online bullying (click to expand)

-Cyberbullying can be conducted in many ways, using different media including:
+Online bullying (also referred to as cyberbullying) can be conducted in many ways, using different media including:

 - the sending of abusive texts or emails